AmirSahrani/Data_Processing_Google_Mobility_visualization/README.md

 In order to run all the code in the workbook you need a large csv file which I cannot supply via github, you can however download all the data from https://www.kaggle.com/datasets/bigquery/covid19-google-mobility, and run the csv merger on those files.
-Finally you can run the actual dash app without downloading such large files, you only need the assests folder, the parquet file and app.py
+Finally you can run the actual dash app without downloading such large files, you only need the assests folder, the parquet file ("Averages all categories") and app.py.